 Night-time feeds can be the most damaging to your toddler’s teeth.
 Reducing these not only helps protect their teeth but can allow them to move more into a ‘big kid’ feeding schedule.
 Try giving them their last feed in another room (other than their nursey) to make time between feeds and bed and stop that association.

 9. Understand they may have an emotional attachment

 If they do have an attachment to their bottle, try to comfort them in other ways, such as with stories, cuddles or by giving them their favourite toys.

 10. Give them other calcium-rich foods

 If you’re concerned the move from bottle to cup will reduce their calcium intake, be sure to give them plenty of calcium-rich snacks instead, such as cheese and yoghurts.

 To wrap up, when you're transitioning from bottle to cup, it’s important to think about your little one’s unique temperament, and don’t worry if your first try doesn’t quite go to plan.

 If you're struggling, you can always reach out to your doctor or a dedicated paediatric dietitian for advice.

 What should my little one drink once they're used to their cup?

-Always make sure that you clean all parts of your baby’s cup thoroughly and pay extra attention to any spouts or valves.
+It’s also handy to know that after the age of six months, it’s fine to give your child water from the tap without sterilising it first.
+But you should always make sure that you clean all parts of your baby’s cup thoroughly and pay extra attention to any spouts or valves.